 I woke up early on Saturday morning and packed my stuff for my weekend out-of-town trip.
 Crystal Beach Resort in Zambales, baby!I had breakfast with my family.
 Then, I left for Victory Liner in Cubao, where I was supposed to meet my friend, Angge, at 8:00 AM for the 9:00 AM bus to Iba, Zambales.
 I got there at 8:30 AM.
-Err..
+Err…

 While waiting for her, an adorable older person spoke to me.
 He said that his daughter was supposed to pick him up, but he couldn’t confirm with her that he was already at the bus station because he ran out of load for texting.
 So, he requested that I text her for him.
 I offered to give his daughter a call.
 Then, we chatted for a while.Lolo Loreto is a seventy-something retired naval worker.
 He has seven children; a couple are public school teachers, and one is a civil engineer now based in South Africa.
 He said he was supposed to go to the US but opted to stay in the Philippines, where his entire family is.
-I found that sweet.I don’t mind people being late on me is because I find it an opportunity to experience pleasant surprises.
-I have a lot of times arrived at realizations, came up with projects, and have conversations with friends or new-found ones while waiting for some scheduled meet-up or activity.
+I found that sweet.I don’t mind people being late because I find it an opportunity to experience pleasant surprises.
+I have often arrived at realizations, come up with projects, and have conversations with friends or new-found ones while waiting for some scheduled meet-up or activity.
 There was even a time when, because of a supposed breakdown in scheduling, I got to chat with Archbishop Oscar Cruz about politics!
 How cool is that?

-I got a call at past 9:00 AM from Angge, saying “I’m so sorry… I just woke up.”
+I got a call at past 9:00 AM from Angge, saying, “I’m so sorry… I just woke up.”
 Haha!
-So, I told her where things were standing: we missed the last morning bus to Iba, Zambales, so we’d have to take the bus to Olongapo and just take another bus to San Narciso from there.
+So, I told her where things were standing: we missed the last morning bus to Iba, Zambales, so we’d have to take the bus to Olongapo and another bus to San Narciso.
 She promised to be at the bus station in an hour.
 So, we agreed that I already buy the tickets for the 10:30 AM bus trip to Olongapo.Angge arrived a few minutes before our bus left.
 Then, the awesome trip began.
 We chatted, watched the movie being played on the bus, and, when we were already on the bus to Iba, enjoyed the breeze, a reprieve from the sun’s scorching heat.
 Yes, it’s officially summer!

 We arrived at Crystal Beach Resort at around 2:30 PM.
 We put our things inside the fan room we rented for Php 1,200.00.
-Then, went to get something to eat.
+Then, we went to get something to eat.

 Then, we headed to their Kampsite, where the Jamming Night would be held.